CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 - locate and click the Log-in OR Sign up(beta) tab at the top right hand corner.
 ![Click the login or sign up button](./img/Login.png "Home screen indicating the login and signup button")

-- An overlay opens prompting you to proceed with your login by clicking the _continue with Google_ button.
+- An overlay opens prompting you to proceed with your login by clicking the `continue with Google` button.
 ![Click "continue with Google" button](./img/Login%20with%20your%20Google%20account.png "Glasp allows you create a new account with your existing Gmail acccount")

 - Select your Gmail account if it's already logged in on the browser, otherwise; you will have to login to your Gmail account to proceed by clicking the tab an arrow is pointing towards.
 ![Select your Gmail account/login a new Gmail account to proceed](./img/overlay%20popup%20when%20you%20try%20login%20in.png)

 - Now that you have an account on Glasp, you will be asked to install Glasp browser extension.
-Click on the "Get" tab > "Allow" tab > then click *Add extension*.
+Click on the "Get" tab > `Allow` tab > then click `Add extension`.
 ![You will be prompted to add Glasp extension to your browser toolbar](./img/Add%20extension%20to%20your%20browser.png)

-- Then click on *Allow extension* tab
+- Then click on `Allow extension` tab
 ![Click on "Allow" tab](./img/Allow%20extension.png)

-- Now its time to click on *add extension*.
+- Now its time to click on `add extension`.
 ![The last step is to click on "Add extension" tab](./img/Add%20extension.png)

 - Head to your extension icon on your browser which is marked with a rectangle, and toggle the "show" icon so as to make your Glasp extension easily accessible to you.